dooreelko/anthill/spec/000 ticketing/design.md

 # Ticketing within repo

+Design specifications and ticketing integrated in the project's repository.

 ## Idea

 1. Have new units of work (UOW) defined (description, design, tasks, etc) within repo